superform-xyz/openzeppelin-relayer/README.md

 `--network relayer-net` attaches Redis to the network you created in step 1.

 > Note: Make sure to create a dedicated network for the relayer and Redis containers to communicate.
 You can create a network using the following command `docker network create relayer-net`.

+## Configure a plugin

+In order to create and run plugins please follow the [Plugins README](./plugins/README.md) file instructions.

 ## Running the relayer locally